nns0212/CODTECH/README.md

 OVERVIEW OF THE PROJECT:
-Using Linear Regression for predicting Housing Prices based on the dtaset.
+Using Linear Regression for predicting Housing Prices based on the dataset.

 ABOUT LINEAR REGRESSION :
 Linear regression is a type of supervised machine learning algorithm that computes the linear